leosdad/ft-slot-machine/README.md

 ## Controller

-The electronics for this project were custom made, but .
+The electronics for this project were custom made from standard, readily available modules.
 The main controller is an Arduino Mega with two custom shields, one on top of the other, explained in more detail [here](https://forum.ftcommunity.de/viewtopic.php?f=8&t=8018).

 ![Controller](docs/controller.jpg)